Where to go in Thailand and what to visit?

 Ko Phi Phi Island

-Known throughout the whole world thanks to the shooting of the film “The Beach”, this island is particularly reputed to be a party place.
-The island is actually composed of Ko Phi Phi Don (the most touristic, where most of travelers are) and Ko Phi Phi Ley, where the film was made.
-Take advantage of this place to enjoy a long tail trip in breathtaking turquoise water.
+Known all over the world thanks to the filming of the movie “The Beach”, this island is particularly known as a party place.
+The island is actually made up of Ko Phi Phi Don, the most touristy one, where most travellers stay, and Ko Phi Phi Ley, where the movie was filmed.
+Take advantage of this place to enjoy a long-tail boat trip in breathtaking turquoise waters.

 For activities on the island of Koh Phi Phi, it is around here.